GSA/plainlanguage.gov/_pages/guidelines/words/avoid-hidden-verbs.md

 This means we must undertake the calculation of new figures for the congressional hearing. | This means we must calculate new figures for the congressional hearing.
 The production of accurate statistics is important for the committee in the assessment of our homelessness policy. | Producing accurate statistics is important to the committee in assessing our policy on homelessness.
 {:.example-table}

+Hidden verbs also occur when we turn verbs into nouns by adding endings such as _-ing_, _-tion_, _-ment_, or _-sion_ and placing the longer word between the words "the" and "of."

+Uncovering the hidden verb usually forces you to rephrase your sentence and cut out other poor habits such as wordy phrases.
+Hidden verbs often go hand in hand with passive verbs and combine to give an officious and longwinded style.